grian32/beta-mod/README.md

 - Adds recipe that lets you decraft a saddle into 5 Leather as saddles have no realistic uses.
 - Taiga/Tundra Biomes now generate with Icy Stone & all associated variants (i.e ores, etc.)
     - This can be enabled/disabled like every other new feature but it will only affect newly generated chunks.
 So if you do this on an existing world, you'll only get the icy stone generated in new chunks.
+    - WIP-ish, would recommend disabling for now as caves are somewhat dodgy.
 - F3 Debug Menu now displays biome.
     - This is not configurable as it's for debugging.
 - Adds a Sawmill Block